 That was why I didn’t see the restaurant at first, although I had walked past it many times.
 It was only towards the end of the night when the crowd had thinned that I finally saw this scene right here:

 Finally, I let my curiosity win.
-I paid 300 baht for a plate of grilled crocodile — quite expensive for a Thai street food.
+I paid 300 baht for a plate of grilled crocodile — quite expensive for Thai street food.
 The chopped meat was served with spicy sauce and some lettuce.

 As usual, taking the first bite was the one that took the most courage.
 I have always been squeamish about reptiles, especially lizards.
 Although not in the same family scientifically, crocodiles look just like giant lizards to me.